Oak Hill Inn named winner in 2021 TripAdvisor Travelers’ Choice awards - Mississippi's Best Community Newspaper

 NATCHEZ —Historic Oak Hill Inn in Natchez, owned by former Asbury Park residents Douglass Mauro and Donald McGlynn, has been recognized as a winner in the Travelers’ Choice category of the 2021 TripAdvisor Travelers’ Choice awards for B&Bs and Inns, ranking 8 out of 25 in the United States.

-This year marks the eighth time Oak Hill Inn has been recognized by TripAdvisor’s Travelers’ Choice awards.
+The most recent award marks the eighth time Oak Hill Inn has been recognized by TripAdvisor’s Travelers’ Choice awards.
 Oak Hill Inn has been consistently in the Top 10 since 2016 and was ranked No. 1 in the United States and No. 3 in the world in 2014.
-The first year Oak Hill Inn was recognized by TripAdvisor was 2012.
+The first time Oak Hill Inn was recognized by TripAdvisor was 2012.

+Mauro said one percent of all B&Bs both nationally and internationally are recognized by TripAdvisor’s Travelers’ Choice awards.

 For the 19th year, TripAdvisor has highlighted the world’s top properties based on the millions of reviews and opinions collected in a single year from travelers around the globe.
 Winners were identified in the categories of Top Hotels, Bargain, B&Bs and Inns, Luxury, Service and Small Hotels.